 Soil is first, so that you can grow grass to feed your cow, so the cow will fertilize the grass so you can have the cow and get milk and calves.
 Chickens, ducks, geese, goats, sheep, cows and horses are all natural fertilizer machines.
 But the cow is a mainstay of the mature farmstead.

-Pasture: Clover, legumes, and peanuts all fix nitrogen in the soil.
+Pasture: “Hemp” (not the cannabis hemp – see the Crops page), clover, legumes, and peanuts all fix nitrogen in the soil.

 The traditional standard on many farms was to let a field lie fallow once every 2 – 3 years.
 Allowing a field or plot to lie fallow means that you don’t grow anything new on it, don’t harvest anything and don’t graze any animals on the land for at least a year.
 This fallow period allows the land to replenish.